singularitynetambassadors/SingularityNET-Ambassdor-Program-Knowledge-Base/executive-functions/what-is-our-roadmap.md

 ### List of source Assets, tools or processes:
-- [Ambassador Calendar - Google calendar](https://calendar.google.com/calendar/embed?src=singularitynetambassadors%40gmail.com) - Calendar that shows all meeting and events dates and times
+- [Governance WG Facilitation Rota - Q3 2025 - Google Spreadsheet](https://docs.google.com/spreadsheets/d/1iW2KbVOSbMurQo0zczWcb7Z8FIvVFc4zJLQH28reYgE) - A scheduling document listing the facilitators, topics, and session types (Gov WG or Open Gov) for each meeting in Q3 2025.
+It covers planning for discussions on budget processes, workgroup task categorization, reserves management, sentiment survey analysis, funding proposals, and other governance-related decisions.
+This rota helps ensure balanced facilitation, topic coverage, and continuity in governance discussions.